AshwinKumarRk/serverless/README.md

 # serverless

-Lambda Function to send verification email
+Lambda Function to send verification email for user sign-up